lutzer/node-red-contrib-finite-statemachine/README.md

 ```

 ### Handling of the *"data"* object
 - The data object in the "state" object is set to the defined value at the first start of the flow (initialization).
 - The contents of the *data* object may be changed or extended by sending a `msg` with a valid transition (within `msg.topic`) containing a JSON object as payload.

 **Note:** Sending a `msg` without a valid transition cannot change the *data* object (see example below).

 ### Further information
-Check node-REDs info panel to see more information on how to use the state machine.
+Check Node-REDs info panel to see more information on how to use the state machine.

 ## Example flows